dhh1128/ken/docs/spec/index.md

 #### Includes

-IML supports includes as a convenience.
+ken supports includes as a convenience.

 #### Mustaches